-For example, a frightened cat may arch her back with her hair puffed out as well as flattening her ears to her head and giving the rumbling growl.
+For example, a frightened cat may arch her back with her hair puffed out, as well as flatten her ears to her head and give the rumbling growl.

 You’ll be surprised at how quickly you learn to understand what your cat is saying if you combine her body language with the context of what is going on around you.